jasonmacduffie/isles-of-maga/story.md

 Political System
 ----------------
 The Modern Republic has a president as head of state.
 The representatives are chosen by the Electorate, who are the descendants of the revolutionaries who violently overthrew the Elven Kingdoms that preceded the Republic.
 The majority of the Electorate are Dwarves, with a significant minority of Humans and Halflings.
 Elves represent a very small minority of the Electorate; less than 1% are Elves, who are the descendants of those Elves that rebelled against their own kingdom.
 None of the beast races (Lacertines, Felidines, Corvidines, and Vespertines) have any members in the Electorate.
-As of 5E308, the president is Grulth Skullstone, an elderly Dwarf who personally participated in the establishing of the Republic in a minor role.
+As of 2E308, the president is Grulth Skullstone, an elderly Dwarf who personally participated in the establishing of the Republic in a minor role.

 History
 -------
 Although it has been touched upon, here is an organized account of the history of Maga.

-### Before 1E (before colonization by the four human-like races)
+### Before 1E

+#### Before Colonization

 Before the arrival of Dwarves, Elves, Humans, and Halflings, there is strong evidence that Maga was under the rule of a powerful Orcish civilization.
 This is evidenced by the presence of the Orcish alphabet among the languages of Goblins and Gnomes, as well as the huge number of monsters that share the language of Orcs entirely.
 Furthermore, there are ancient ruins that have a distinct Orcish architecture.
 However, the Orcs did not keep a history of their civilization, so very little is known about it.
-The arrival of the human-like races did not disrupt their civilization; it had collapsed into the tribal society that is seen among Orcs up to the 5th era some time before that, for reasons that may never be known.
+The arrival of the human-like races did not disrupt their civilization; it had collapsed into the tribal society that is seen among Orcs up to the second era some time before that, for reasons that may never be known.

 During this time, the beast races (Lacertines, Felidines, Corvidines, and Vespertines) also populated the region.
 They likely were also ruled by the Orcish civilization.

-### 1E: The Era of Exploration
+#### The Age of Exploration

-The first era saw the first Humans, Dwarves, Elves, and Halflings reach the shores of Maga.
+The first Humans, Dwarves, Elves, and Halflings reach the shores of Maga.
 In the beginning their numbers were few, but as they explored more and more of Maga they became more prevalant.
 Eventually the majority of Maga became populated with these human-like races.
-There were not many conflicts within these races, instead the focus being on clearing out the area of the hostile locals, including the beast races.
+There were not many conflicts within the human-like races, instead the focus being on clearing out the area of the hostile locals, including the beast races.

 In particular, the Orcs were resistant to what they perceived as invaders.
-Up to the fifth era, the various Orcish tribes continue to put up a fight, although their numbers have diminished significantly.
+Up to the second era, the various Orcish tribes continue to put up a fight, although their numbers have diminished significantly.
 It is this continued hostility that has prevented from them being integrated with any of the upcoming civilizations, unlike the beast-races.

-### 2E: The Era of Industry
+#### The Age of Industry

-The second era was a time of peace, after the Orcish residents and other hostile races were mostly cleared out, and before the beginning of the formation of states that would prevail during the third era.
+Following was a time of peace, after the Orcish residents and other hostile races were mostly cleared out, and before the beginning of the formation of states that would develop soon.
 What were formerly small villages began to grow and eventually become cities.
 Dwarves continued to build underground, and the other races continued forming new villages and cities on the various islands.
-This era also marked the beginning of interaction with beast-races, and when people began to learn about the local worship of Demon Lords and share their religion.
+This time also marked the beginning of interaction with beast-races, and when people began to learn about the local worship of Demon Lords and share their religion.

 Trade flourished during this time, and industries were becoming better established to fight off hostile races, sail the rougher parts of the waters, clearing out of the jungle terrain, and the development under the Otris Mountains by the Dwarves.

-### 3E: The Era of Statecraft
+#### The Age of Statecraft

-During the third era, the separate races formed their own states.
-The greatest state belonged to the kingdom of the Dwarves, which held the seat of Thronerock which is still the location of the council during the fifth era.
-Elves, Humans, and Halflings had smaller city states, but many were strong enough to compare to the unified Dwarven kingdom.
+As industry continued, separate races formed their own states.
+The greatest state belonged to the kingdom of the Dwarves, which held the seat of Thronerock which is still the location of the capital of the Modern Republic during the second era.
+Elves, Humans, and Halflings had smaller city states, but many were strong enough to compare to the unified Dwarven kingdom during the early days.

 The Elves had worshipped Gora for many ages before, but for the first time worship of Gora was organized into churches as an organized religion.
 They viewed the demon worship of the natives as well as the other human-like races as disgusting and evil given the misanthropic tendencies of some Demon Lords.
 However, they were not in a position to do anything about it, and traded with these races anyway.